Mayfair Witches

 Anne Rice's Mayfair Witches, or simply Mayfair Witches, is an American supernatural horror thriller drama television series created by Esta Spalding and Michelle Ashford, based on the novel trilogy Lives of the Mayfair Witches by Anne Rice.
 The series stars Alexandra Daddario as Rowan Fielding, Harry Hamlin as Cortland Mayfair, Tongayi Chirisa as Ciprien Grieve, and Jack Huston as Lasher.

 Mayfair Witches is the second television series set in the Immortal Universe, a shared universe based on Rice's novels, which started in 2022 with Interview with the Vampire.
 The series premiered on AMC on January 8, 2023.
 In February 2023, the series was renewed for a second season which premiered on January 5, 2025.
-In April 2025, the series was renewed for a third season.
+In April 2025, the series was renewed for a third season which is slated to premiere in 2027.

 Premise

 Neurosurgeon Dr. Rowan Fielding learns she is the heiress to a dynasty of powerful witches haunted by a sinister spirit.